Find Affordable College Courses

 The average tuition and fees for an out-of-state undergraduate student at UVU are $17,092 a year.

-On top of its placing in our value ranking, UVU also did well on our Best Civil Engineering Schools in the Rocky Mountains Region list.
-It’s in the top 15% of all schools reviewed in this analysis.
+UVU also claimed a spot on our Best Civil Engineering Schools in the Rocky Mountains Region list.
+It’s in the top 15% of all schools in this category.

-Full Civil Engineering at Utah Valley University Report
+Read full report on Civil Engineering at Utah Valley University

-With a ranking of #6, University of Colorado Denver/Anschutz Medical Campus did quite well on this year’s best value schools for civil engineering students.
-Located in the city of Denver, CU Anschutz is a public college with a very large student population.
+University of Colorado Denver/Anschutz Medical Campus landed the #6 spot in the 2023 rankings for the best value civil engineering programs.
+Located in the large city of Denver, CU Anschutz is a public college with a fairly large student population.

-The average tuition and fees for an out-of-state undergraduate student at CU Anschutz are $26,376 a year.
+CU Anschutz undergraduate students pay an average of $26,376 in tuition and fees each year.
 After completing their degree, civil eng graduates from CU Anschutz carry an average student debtload of $29,042.

 #7